Lookup Transformation

 Partial Cache with custom SQL

 By default, the lookup transformation doesn’t know how to retrieve the data from the database source.
-You can define your own Sql code that describe how to retrieve the corresponding columns from that database to refill your partial lookup cache:
+You can define your own SQL code that describes how to retrieve the corresponding columns from that database to refill your partial lookup cache:

-This is only necessary if you want to have full control how the lookup retrieves data from the database source.
+This is only necessary if you want full control over how the lookup retrieves data from the database source.
 If you provide the MatchColumns

 and RetrieveColumns